greifentor/classplanter/README.md

 ### Show Members

 If the class members should be shown in the diagram, set the property as listed below to "true".
-S
+This option will also reveal identifiers in enum classes.

 Properties file:

 ```